 - One-time passwords for individual devices

-Secrets in Kubernetes can be either built-in or customized.
+Managing secrets in Kubernetes can be built-in or customized.
 Kubernetes automatically creates built-in secrets for service accounts by attaching them to containers.
 Administrators have the option to create their own custom secrets as well.

-It’s an important skill for any manager to know how to store secrets in a Kubernetes vault.
-Let’s go deeper into Kubernetes secrets vs. a vault service.
+It’s an important skill for any manager to know how to manage secrets in a Kubernetes vault.
+Let’s go deeper into Kubernetes secrets management vs. a vault service.

 Weaknesses of the Built-In Secrets Management in Kubernetes